irontec/ivozprovider/doc/sphinx/external_outgoing_calls/call_routing.rst

 - Route A: priority 1, metric 1
 - Route B: priority 1, metric 2

-Call matching theese routes will use route A for %33 of the calls and route B for
+Call matching these routes will use route A for %33 of the calls and route B for
 %66 of the calls.

 Failover routes